ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 });
 ```

 In this particular case, an `enum` would have done the trick.
-However, `anyOf` becomes particularly powerful when used in conjunction with `map` and `enum` or `const` directives of a primitive attribute, to implement **polymorphism**:
+However, `anyOf` becomes particularly powerful when used in conjunction with a `map` and the `enum` or `const` directives of a primitive attribute, to implement **polymorphism**:

 ```tsx
 const pokemonSchema = schema({